RebornBeat/Hybrid-Isolation-Paradigm-HIP/README.md

 - Trade performance for obfuscation
 - Create resource starvation through padding

+### When RTRO Is Not Needed

+**Single-User Air-Gapped Systems:** When the system operates in a physically secure environment with a single trusted user, there is no adversarial observer to confuse.
+The isolation boundaries themselves provide sufficient protection without behavioral obfuscation overhead.

+**Performance-Critical Quantum-Like Workloads:** For systems like QIOS focused on quantum-like computing performance, RTRO adds unnecessary overhead.
+The threat model (single user, air-gapped, physical security) does not require obfuscation of behavioral signals.

 ### RTRO Architecture

 RTRO lives inside the kernel at event boundaries: